The listSum

 Used in a condition decorator

-Since the PRODUCTS list referenced at rowsfrom
+Since the PRODUCTS list is iterated at rowsfrom

 placeholder.